wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1709766939/ms-fabric-history-3150x1768_roevf7.png"><img src="https://res.cloudinary.com/dcajqrroq/image/upload/v1709766939/ms-fabric-history-3150x1768_roevf7.png"></a>

 <a target="_blank" href="https://www.youtube.com/watch?v=JCZnv3RhTJQ&t=32m30s">VIDEO</a>:
-<a target="_blank" href="https://www.linkedin.com/in/gregbeaumont/">Greg Beaumont</a>
+The diagram above <a target="_blank" href="https://www.linkedin.com/in/gregbeaumont/">Greg Beaumont</a>
-the brand names and technologies that culminated to Microsoft Fabric.
+traces the brand names and technologies that culminated in Microsoft Fabric.

 As with Databricks and Snowflake, Microsoft Fabric provides a "Medallion" architecture to go from OLTP to OLAP:
 <a target="_blank" href="https://www.youtube.com/watch?v=JCZnv3RhTJQ">VIDEO</a>:
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1709913285/wzdrqv0ox5vp9n14e46d.png"><img alt="" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1709913285/wzdrqv0ox5vp9n14e46d.png"></a>

+Raw historical data in CSV files -- Bronze -- are loaded into a (Python) Spark Notebook within OneLake files to become Silver curated data accessible by a Fabric Data Warehouse view, which a Fabric Pipeline loads into a star-schema Gold (Optimized).
+The Metadata is used by PowerBI to create reports and dashboards.

+1. <a target="_blank" href="https://learn.microsoft.com/en-us/fabric/get-started/roles-workspaces">Built-in Roles for Microsoft Fabric Workspace</a> specify that:

+   * Admin is the only role that can "Update and delete the workspace" and "Add or remove people, including other admins",  plus all other capabilities".
+   * Admin & Member are the only roles that can "Add members or others with lower permissions" and "Allow others to reshare items".
+   * QUESTION:
+Who can <strong>delete</strong>?
+   <br /><br />

 <hr />

-Next, let's get hands-on:

 ## Social